 The best way is to get a local guide: the forum is not equipped with sufficient (or any!) information panels and while you will enjoy a walk along its ancient ruins you will not understand much without either an excellent guidebook or a person unveiling its secret.

 The must see part of the site, in my opinion, are the incredible temple of Antonino and Faustina and the area on top of the forum which is the Palatine hill.

-From the bottom, you are first faces by the imposing ‘Ara Coeli’ to your left, then you pass the two statues of Castore and Polluce and finally get to the main square, towered by the statue of Marcus Aurelius.
+From the bottom, you are first faces by the imposing ‘Ara Coeli’ to your left (accessible by a much steeper staircase), then you pass the two statues of Castore and Polluce and finally get to the main square, towered by the statue of Marcus Aurelius.

 Here is where the true gem lies: walk beyond the building at the far end of the square and take in the view over ancient Rome.
 It is breathtaking.

 Another Rome must see is the Pantheon, the temple to ‘all gods’, now a Christian church.

 The Pantheon sits in a square in the centre of Rome surrounded by the cobbled streets many associate with the eternal city.

 I love Piazza del Pantheon, I go back every time I am back home in Rome.
 However, when it comes to visiting inside the Pantheon, my advice is similar to the one about the Colosseum: do visit the square but don’t waste time queuing up should it take longer than a few minutes.